 Because breeders have worked so hard to keep the Russian Blue a natural breed, they haven’t inherited any genetic health conditions.

-But they are prone to obesity, as discussed above.
+The biggest concern, however, is that they are prone to obesity, as discussed above.
 They have large appetites, so you need to watch their weight carefully.

 If your Blue ever needs surgery, obesity will increase the risks of the procedure.